 While the Cabinet abstained, the rest of the Party was free to vote in accordance with their personal views.
-Though my preference has always been passing the Prime Minister's current deal, of the choices on offer I supported the revocation of Article 50 and Ken Clarke’s proposal for a customs union to be negotiated alongside the current Withdrawal Agreement.
+Though my preference has always been to pass the Prime Minister's current deal, of the choices on offer I supported the revocation of Article 50 and Ken Clarke’s proposal for a customs union to be negotiated alongside the current Withdrawal Agreement.

 As regards a customs union, I acknowledge that I was elected on a manifesto which supported leaving this part of the EU network.
 However, the Party failed to win an overall majority in 2017 and has had to sign up to a supply and confidence arrangement with the DUP, whose overriding concern is to maintain the sanctity of the UK.
 It is now, as I understand it, the DUP’s position that the best way of mitigating the Irish backstop is, in principle, to sign up to a customs union.
 It was with this in mind that during the indicative vote process I expressed lukewarm support for exploring the possibility of a compromise around future customs union membership in order to get the Withdrawal Agreement over the line.

 Indicative voting continued on Monday with the options whittled down to four, and I, again, reaffirmed my position by voting for the revocation of Article 50 and the negotiation of a customs union alongside our exit deal.
 As yet, this process has produced no majority for any of the possible ways through the impasse.